List of perissodactyls: Classification

 The order Perissodactyla consists of two suborders, Ceratomorpha and Hippomorpha.
 Ceratomorpha contains the five species in four genera of the Rhinocerotidae family as well as the five species in one genera of the Tapiridae family.
 Hippomorpha contains a single family, Equidae, in turn containing nine species in a single genus.
 Many of these species are further subdivided into subspecies.
 This does not include hybrid species such as the mule, hinny, or zebroid, or extinct prehistoric species.
-Several perissodactyla subspecies have gone extinct in modern times, namely the southern black rhinoceros, north-eastern black rhinoceros, and western black rhinoceros subspecies of the black rhinoceros, the Syrian wild ass subspecies of the onager, and the tarpan subspecies of the wild horse.
+Several perissodactyl subspecies have gone extinct in modern times, namely the southern black rhinoceros, north-eastern black rhinoceros, and western black rhinoceros subspecies of the black rhinoceros, the Syrian wild ass subspecies of the onager, and the tarpan subspecies of the wild horse.